Leonid Afremov Bio

 Leonid Afremov was born on 12 July 1955 in Vitebsk, Belarus, then former USSR, to Jewish parents Bella Afremova and Arkadiy Afremov.
 His father was a shoe designer and shoemaker.
 His mother worked in a metal factory in Vitebsk.
 He was born in the same town as Marc Chagall, who later became a significant role model to Afremov.

 Afremov was raised in a traditional Jewish home.
-His parents and grandparents spoke Yidish at home.
+His parents and grandparents spoke Yiddish at home.
 Despite government anti-semitism, the family practiced many Jewish traditions and risked imprisonment for practicing their religion and speaking their language.
-Their birth certificates and government IDs stated their nationality as Jewish.
+Their's birth certificates and government IDs stated their nationality as Jewish.

 Afremov was a good student in school and was interested in history and art.
 He attended all the possible art classes offered in school and took private lessons from local artists.
 Leonid’s parents noticed his talent for painting at an early age and encouraged him to develop his talents.
 At the age of 14 Leonid was exposed to extreme cold which resulted in kidney damage.
-Later in life the kidney damage resulted in hypertension which he still struggles with to this day.
+Later in life the kidney damage resulted in hypertension which played a big role in his heart failure and death in 2019.

 In 1973 Leonid Afremov graduated with honor from high school in Vitebsk and was admitted to the Vitebsk Education Institute where he studied in the arts and graphics department.
 During his years in college, Afremov was introduced to the work of March Chagall, Picasso, Dali, Modigliani and the 19th century French Impressionism.
 His early artistic work was very influenced by Chagall and Modigliani.
 During his years in college, Afremov participated in various school exhibitions and even sold some paintings.
 In 1978 Afremov graduated from the Vitebsk Art School as one of their elite members.
 After that he took private lessons from local famous artist Barowski who was teaching art when Marc Chagall was still living in Vitebsk.